 To the greatest extent possible, the College District shall respect the privacy of the complainant, persons against whom a report is filed, and witnesses.
 Limited disclosures may be necessary in order to conduct a thorough investigation and comply with applicable law.

-A party who is dissatisfied with the outcome of the investigation may appeal through the applicable grievance policy beginning at the appropriate level.
+A party who is dissatisfied with the outcome of the investigation may appeal in writing through the applicable grievance policy beginning at the appropriate level.
 [See DGBA(LOCAL) for employees, FLD(LOCAL) for students, and GB(LOCAL) for community members] A party shall be informed of his or her right to file a complaint with the U.S. Department of Education Office for Civil Rights.

 Retention of records shall be in accordance with the College District's records retention procedures.
 [See CIA]